avive/avive.github.io/readme.md

 Contributed to core HTML5 concepts and multimedia technologies for Internet Explorer and Office.
 - Enhanced Internet Explorer multimedia capabilities using Java, C++, and scripting
 - Developed HTML-based multimedia editor for Office documents (Microsoft Vizact)
-- Implemented animation, sound, and enhanced browser capabilities
+- Implemented animation, sound, and enhanced browser capabilities in Office apps

 ---
 ## SKILLS